 Black’s baptism under fire came in the 1945 invasion of Okinawa, the largest amphibious invasion in the Pacific theater during WWII, where more than 12,000 Americans lost their lives, including 5,000 navy men.

-Throughout the landings, his LCT went back and forth, ship to shore, transporting the troops and armor of 1st Marine Division through a gauntlet of typhoon weather, withering enemy fire, and kamikaze attacks.
+Throughout the landings, his LCT went back and forth, ship to shore, transporting the troops and armor of 1st Marine Division through a gauntlet of withering enemy fire, kamikaze attacks, and typhoon weather.

 Black returned to Okinawa in 1995 with his brotherhood of navy and marine servicemen for the 50th anniversary of the invasion to honor those who made the ultimate sacrifice.